We are far more united and have far more in common with each other than things that divide us. Jo Cox MP

 People United were approached by Newington Big Local, a resident-led group, to develop a large-scale participatory arts project.
 The Best of Us uncovered stories (both past and present) that reflect the best human characteristics and strengths of the people in Newington, Ramsgate and beyond.
 Unearthed and explored through a whole host of arts and creativity including film, photography, dance, visual installations, sound, song, and urban art, people shared their capacity for kindness and creativity.

 The themes of the project drew upon the work of Christopher Peterson & Martin E.P.
 Seligman in their 2004 book Character Strengths and Virtues: A Handbook and Classification (Oxford University Press).

 Together, local residents, artists, schools and community groups gathered stories of bravery, citizenship, hope, zest and persistence and in doing so revealed the commonalities between people regardless of difference.
 In addition they have used the arts as a way to make a difference in their community through positive social action.

 “The Best of Us is making more people socialise, it’s bringing people’s inner sides out and putting us together and it’s making something big for our community”

 Over two years, the project took place across Newington.
 In the community centre, local churches, the green roof shelter, schools, parks and recreational spaces but also outside of Newington – e.g. Turner Contemporary, Tate Modern and Postman’s Park, London.

 Creative Champions and artist in residence Nova Marshall

-Working with artist-in-residence, Nova Marshall, an intergenerational group residents of Newington co-created and collaborated to develop a project that spoke to their community.
+Working with artist-in-residence Nova Marshall, an intergenerational group of residents co-created and collaborated to develop a project that spoke to their community.
 These Creative Champions made work, curated exhibitions and events, and programmed an annual high quality arts festival called Best Fest.

 - went on trips to art and heritage venues